cnguy/kayn/ENDPOINTS.md

 /* DDRAGON */
 // DDragonRequest uses `version()` and `locale(), NOT `region()` or `query()`.
+// DDragonRequest will have a default version and locale for each endpoint.
+// This will be somehow set in the beginning.
 DDragon.Realm.list(region: region? = defaultRegion) // Notice that there is inconsistency here.
 DDragon.Version.list()
 ```